 How many public survey responses do you need?
 There is no definitive answer to this question; large samples are generally more powerful as they yield more accurate results, but data collection and analysis will be proportionately more time consuming and expensive.

 Sample size is the number of completed responses your public survey receives.
-It’s called a sample because it represents part of the total audience for your event (it would normally be impractical to survey everyone who attended).
+It’s called a sample because it represents part of the total audience for your event as, dependeng on your event, it may be impractical to survey everyone who attended.

 Your aim is to collect just enough responses to feel confident that the views of your sample are representative of the views of your audience as a whole.
-Counting What Counts will be producing more detailed guidance on appropriate sample sizes for different types of event, including participatory events which typically involve smaller groups of people.
-In the meantime, as a rule of thumb we advise aiming for 70-100 public responses per event.
+Counting What Counts has produced more detailed guidance on appropriate sample sizes, available here.

 More information about how to carry out reliable surveys is available from The Audience Agency: https://theaudienceagency.org/insight/guide/representative-and-reliable-surveys and https://theaudienceagency.org/insight/good-practice-guide-to-sampling